dynamics-research-group/pbshm-module-template/README.md

 <ol>
   <li>
-    <strong>Check Python Version</strong>
+    <strong>Create Virtual Environment</strong>
-    <p>When running the cookiecutter command, you will be prompted to install either <a href="https://github.com/dynamics-research-group/pbshm-framework">Framework</a> or <a href="https://github.com/dynamics-research-group/pbshm-flask-core">Core</a>.
+    <p>Create a new virtual environment that satisfies the Python requirements.
+When running the cookiecutter command, you will be prompted to install either <a href="https://github.com/dynamics-research-group/pbshm-framework">Framework</a> or <a href="https://github.com/dynamics-research-group/pbshm-flask-core">Core</a>.
 Therefore, before running this command, you must ensure that your Python version satisfies the requirements of your choice.
 The Python version requirement can be found within the <code>pyproject.toml</code> file inside their respective GitHub repositories.
-You can find your Python version by running the command in your terminal</p>
+You can find your virtual environment Python version by activating the environment and running the command in your terminal</p>
     <pre><code>python --version</code></pre>
   </li>